unicode-org/message-format-wg/exploration/open-close-placeholders.md

 #### Cons

 * Introduces two new sigils, U+0023 NUMBER SIGN `#` and the U+002F SOLIDUS `/`.

+* As in HTML, differentiating "open" and "standalone" placeholders requires additional information not encoded in the bare syntax.

 * In Mustache, the `{{#foo}}`...`{{/foo}}` syntax is used for *control flow* statements rather than printable data.